 What happens next?

-Once the court has received the information, they can decide to do one of the following things:
+Once the court has received the information, it can decide to do one of the following things:

-Issue a judgment by instalments; this is where you pay the debt off over time.
+Issue a judgment in instalments; this is where you pay the debt off over time.

 Another available option is known as a judgment forthwith.
-This judgement is where the whole amount you owe is due immediately.
-But if you have admitted the claim and have offered a monthly payment amount, you’ll likely receive a judgment by instalments.
+This judgment is where the whole amount you owe is due immediately.
+But if you have admitted the claim and have offered a monthly payment amount, you’ll likely receive a judgment in instalments.

 The court states the monthly amount you will be asked to repay, and they will decide this amount based on the information that you provided.

 But you need to respond to the claim.
 If you do not acknowledge the court will not take your circumstances into account, and they will enter a judgment against you.
 This term is called a judgment in default.
 This term could also be a judgment by instalments or a judgment forthwith, which would mean you would have to repay the whole amount in full.

 You can ask the court to reconsider under both circumstances.
 The court can also relook at the case if the payment is more than you can reasonably afford.
 This action is called a redetermination.

 The process of CCJs varies depending on whether you meet specific timescales.